ilGhera/wc-exporter-for-danea/readme.txt

     * Bug fix: Billing information title displayed even with no values in thank you page
     * Bug fix: Billing information title displayed even with no values in emails
+    * Bug fix: Incorrect unit of weight in export products
+    * Bug fix: Error exporting float values as weight or product dimensions
     * Bug fix: (Premium) Tax Classes with value equal to zero always exported ad FC
     * Bug fix: (Premium) Decimal numbers missed in order item discount